kuzzleio/documentation-old/src/sdk-reference/kuzzle/check-token.md

 ## Callback Response

-A JSON object with a `valid` boolean property.
+Returns a JSON object with a `valid` boolean property.
 If the token is valid, an `expiresAt` property is set with the expiration timestamp.
 If not, a `state` property is set explaining why the token is invalid.